-I am in favor of a healthy diet that embraces consuming great quality food regularly.
-Focusing on outstanding, delicious food versus low-calorie, fake food crap helped me lose 50 pounds more than a decade ago and the baby weight in 2011.
+I am in favor of a healthful diet that focus on consuming quality food regularly.
+Eating outstanding, delicious food versus low-calorie, fake food crap helped me lose 50 pounds more than a decade ago and the baby weight in 2011.

 |Courtesy: Mi Cocina|